-In certain cases you might want to run some specific equalization to target certain sounds.
-All's fair in love and war, as long you don’t negatively impact your target sound and affect your ability to monitor audio.
+In certain cases, you might want to run some specific equalization to target certain sounds.
+All’s fair in love and war, as long you don’t negatively impact your target sound and affect your ability to monitor audio.

-Assuming you already have an audio recorder — you can refer to our sound recorder buyer’s guide.
-If not — the next step will be monitoring.
+Assuming you already have an audio recorder — you can refer to our sound recorder buyer’s guide if not — the next step will be monitoring.
 Closed-back head headphones are the best starting point on account that they are low leakage isolating headphones.
-AKG produces a good entry with the K271 MKII that is equally at home in the studio and in live applications, while allowing you to still remain cognisant of the outside world.
+AKG produces a good entry with the K271 MKII that is equally at home in the studio and in live applications while allowing you to still remain cognizant of the outside world.

-There is also the lingering issue of noise cancelling headphones and whether they are suitable.
-My arguments against this approach is mainly one of price, connectivity and practicality.
+There is also the lingering issue of noise-canceling headphones and whether they are suitable.
+Our arguments against this approach are mainly one of price, connectivity and practicality.
 Most of these models are significantly more expensive, are moving towards wireless connectivity, are battery dependent, and most of all, impractical.
-Being able to survive regular daily use is one thing; the rigors of on and off set use requires something a little hardier.
+Being able to survive regular daily use is one thing; the rigors of on and off-set use require something a little heartier.
 Wireless means Bluetooth and compression, you don’t want to be dealing with compressed signals during a recording and monitoring workflow.